wilkerlucio/pathom/README.md

 There are situations where you have might have multiple possibilities of queries for a given node.
 For example, when you search on youtube, on the same list you can have: videos, channels or users.
 For those cases we can use union queries.

+Our friend `p/join` handles the union, but it needs some help from you.
+Union is a `dispatch` problem, we need to infer the query branch from the entity somehow.
+The key `::p/union-path` is where you should send a function as `(union-path entity) -> branch`.
+The following example illustrates the process:

 ```clojure
 (ns pathom-union-queries
   (:require [com.wsscode.pathom.core :as p]